milsimunited/u/README.md

 # u

 ## Description
-This is a collection of scenarios for Arma Reforger that resemble Ravage and DayZ in terms of persistence and survival.
+Arma Reforger scenario with player and vehicle persistence and dynamic spawn.

 - Persistent position and loadout.
 Game crashes don't bother you much.
 - Dynamic spawn and despawn of hostiles and allies for ambient combat and loot.
 - Gamemaster to embed handcrafted scenarios within a dynamic environment.
 - Players need to stay alert  all the time because this is a war zone.
-Gamemasters can focus on details.
+Gamemasters have more time to focus on details.
-- Ideal for training and exploring new terrains and equipment as it is easily customizable and  completely open source.
+- Ideal for training and exploring new terrains and equipment and as a template as it is easily customizable and completely open source.